back to the MAIN INDEX

 one of the two aqueduct fragments not directly accessible

-It is advisable to end here the tour, although in a field located about 350 metres further east (but with no access to the public) two more fragments of the Aqua Alexandrina are still visible from the road that surrounds the estate (on the farther side, it is the main ring road that runs all around the city).
+It is advisable to end here the tour, although in a field located about 350 metres further east (but with no access to the public) two more fragments of the Aqua Alexandrina can be seen from the road that surrounds the estate (whose farther side is followed by the main ring road that runs all around the city).

 In order to return to the central districts, at the bus stop in the nearby via Angelo Viscogliosi, by the crossing with via di Tor Tre Teste, take bus no.556 towards via Casilina (you'll be able to see from the bus one of the two aforesaid fragments) and get off at the terminus; then at the local urban railway stop (Tobagi), located only a few metres away, in via Casilina, take the train towards Termini (the central railway station).